 Should you buy the Apple Watch 7 or the Fitbit Sense?
 The answer to that question depends on what you’re looking for out of a smartwatch.
 While both have been replaced by newer-gen models, you might find yourself shopping these watches on sale.

-For one, the Apple Watch 7 is exclusive to iPhone users, while the Fitbit Sense is both iOS-compatible and one of the best smartwatches for Android.
-There’s quite a cost difference, too: Apple’s latest smartwatch starts at $399, while the Fitbit Sense starts at $299.
+The Apple Watch 7 is exclusive to iPhone users, while the Fitbit Sense is both iOS-compatible and was of the best smartwatches for Android before the Fitbit Sense 2 was announced.
+In terms of price, you'll spend more for the Apple Watch in most cases.